ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/using-shell-client/shell-automated-scripts.rst

 loadorca
 ~~~~~~~~

-Loads an ORCA calculation into the the Create module, it can be used standalone as other shell client commands or it can be attached to a job script to be automatically uploaded after the calculation has finished.
+Loads an ORCA calculation into the Create module, it can be used standalone as other shell client commands or it can be attached to a job script to be automatically uploaded after the calculation has finished.

 ============= ==================================================================================================================================================================================
 Parameters    Description